-Best Stocks for Long term Investment in India 2017.
-In this post, I am going to suggest three great stocks which you should keep in your portfolio for long term.
+Best Stocks for Long term Investment in India.
+In this post, I am going to describe three great stocks which anyone can keep in your portfolio for the long term.
 I have selected these stocks from different sectors in order to diversify the portfolio.

 The stock selection is based on the fundamental analysis.
 If you want to read more about how I select stock for long term investment, you can read it here: How To Select A Stock To Invest In Indian Stock Market For Consistent Returns?

-Best Stocks for Long term Investment in India 2017
+Best Stocks for Long term Investment in India:

-ITC was formed on August, 1910 under the name of Imperial Tobacco Company of India Limited.
+ITC was formed in August 1910 under the name of Imperial Tobacco Company of India Limited.
 Currently, it has over 25,000 employees.

 Now, let us discuss few of the leading products of ITC: